Learning Outcomes

 Case Management Directions

 Once allocation has been confirmed, the court issues 'directions'—instructions covering the steps required to prepare the case for trial.
-Directions can cover disclosure, service of witness statements, the use of experts, deadlines, and trial timetables.
+Directions typically address disclosure, inspection, service and exchange of witness statements, expert evidence (including whether single joint experts are appropriate), timetables, listing, and pre-trial steps such as checklists.

 Key Term: directions